fidian/presentations/emergency-preparedness-merit-badge/index.md

 ## Ethics Again

 All work needs to be your own.
+Don't try to claim someone else's worksheet chart as your own.

 If you have any of the answers in this presentation, cross them out.
 You can recreate the chart and finish this merit badge after the class is over.

+Alternately, you are able to explain each topic in your own words.

 ----